-There’s a variety of reasons why your dirt bike may be backfiring, but we need to figure out when it’s doing it to better diagnose and fix the real problem.
+First, you need to figure out when exactly your dirt bike is backfiring to better diagnose and fix the real problem.

-Backfire after changing exhaust system on a dirt bike
+Backfire after changing the exhaust system on a dirt bike

 If your dirt bike ran well before but when you modified or upgraded the exhaust, it’s common to have it backfire as a result.
 Whether it has a carburetor or a fuel injection system, there’s only one way to fix it.